ArduPilot/ardupilot_wiki/common/source/docs/common-minim-osd-quick-installation-guide.rst

 * The support thread is located `here <https://fpvlab.com/forums/showthread.php?34250-MWOSD-for-BETAFLIGHT-CLEANFLIGHT-RACEFLIGHT-PIXHAWK-KISS-DRONIN-INAV-and-others>`__.

-MWOSD is a very popular OSD which has been around for many years initially supporting the muiltiwii based flight controllers - iNav, betaflight, etc. Recent versions now provides full support for Ardupilot based FC.
+MWOSD is a very popular OSD which has been around for many years initially supporting the muiltiwii based flight controllers - iNav, betaflight, etc. Recent versions now provides full support for ArduPilot based FC.

 MWOSD has an easy to use GUI configurator which has the added advantage of being able to flash firmware versions directly from within the GUI.
 Arduino or third party software is no longer required.